Canadian Pacific attacks rival bid for Kansas City Southern

 Kansas City Southern has said its board will review both proposals and respond later.
 Previously, KCS’s board unanimously endorsed Canadian Pacific’s bid.

-The Surface Transportation Board hasn’t approved any major railroad mergers since the 1990s, and it has generally said that any deal involving one of the nation’s six largest railroads needs to enhance competition and serve the public interest to get approved.
+The Surface Transportation Board hasn’t approved any major railroad mergers since the 1990s.
+It has generally said that any deal involving one of the nation’s six largest railroads needs to enhance competition and serve the public interest to get approved.

-For more than two decades, the railroad industry has been stable with two railroads in the western United States — BNSF and Union Pacific — two in the eastern United States — CSX and Norfolk Southern — and the two Canadian railroads that serve part of the United States.
+For more than two decades, the railroad industry has been stable, with two railroads in the western United States — BNSF and Union Pacific — two in the eastern United States — CSX and Norfolk Southern — and the two Canadian railroads that serve part of the United States.

 “Completion of a CN acquisition of KCS would create tremendous strategic pressure for CP to find a way to expand its market reach through further consolidation,” Meyer said to regulators.